Local Food Current Conditions

 Offering fresh, locally grown produce gives these businesses a competitive advantage and has helped create market demand for food that is grown and processed here by our own neighbors.
 The significant growth in the number of farmers' markets, Community Supported Agriculture networks (weekly shares of a farm's harvest), and the use of Supplemental Nutrition Assistance Program (SNAP) benefits (formerly known as food stamps) at farmers' markets is further evidence that the market is responding to consumer demand for locally-sourced products.
 This generates and circulates money within our region and state, rather than sending it elsewhere.

-Learn more about current trends by expanding the charts below.
+Learn more about current trends by clicking on the chart titles below.

 Number of state legislative bills focusing on local foods in U.S., 2004-09

 Number of farmers' markets in Illinois, 1999-2011